 The four types of alienation

 1. Alienation of the worker from their product: The design and development of a production rest not in the hands of a worker but within the decisions of the capitalists.
 A worker does not have control over what he or she intends to produce or the specifications of his or her product.

 2. Alienation of the worker from the act of production: The production of goods and services within a capitalist society is repetitive and mechanical that offers little to no psychological satisfaction to the worker.
 Labor seems coerced because a worker undertakes this as a means of survival.

 3. Alienation of the worker from their species-essence: The species-essence or “Gattungswesen” of an individual comprises all of his or her innate potentials.
 Under a capitalist mode of production, an individual losses identity and the opportunity for self-development as he or she is forced to sell his or her labor-power as a market commodity.

 4. Alienation of the worker from other workers: The reduction of labor to a mere market commodity creates the so-called labor market in which a worker competes against another worker.
 Labor is traded in a competitive labor market instead of considering it as a constructive socioeconomic activity characterized by collective common effort.

 Conclusion: The Theory of Alienation

-From the perspective of Karl Marx and within the context of capitalism, alienation is the surrender of control by separating an essential aspect of the self.
-Within a society that promotes a capitalist mode of production, an individual worker becomes alienated from his or her humanity as the prevailing norms and standards reduce his or her essence to a mere commodity who lacks control over his or her vocation.
-Capitalism involves the objectification and commodification of the experiences and activities of workers.
+From the perspective of Karl Marx and within the context of capitalism, alienation is the surrender of control and the separation of an essential aspect of the self.
+A society based on a capitalist economic system promotes norms and standards that reduces an individual worker to a mere commodity or instrument of production who lacks control over his or her vocation.
+Simply put. for Marx and his adherents, capitalism involves the objectification and commodification of the experiences and activities of workers.